 The man was just elected president of the United States.

-This is it, this is a decisive victory.
+This is a decisive victory.

 He's their president.

-When it comes to Taiwan, the President elect Trump has made very clear.
+When it comes to Taiwan, the President-elect Trump has made very clear.

-He received the call and he received the congratulatory call.
+He received the call, and he received the congratulatory call.

 He wasn't going to be rude.